The Annsley Frazier Thornton School of Education prepares caring, effective educators in the Catholic

 liberal arts tradition of Bellarmine University to teach and lead in diverse settings.
 The Rank I Non-

-Degree Post Masters programs offer a best practice, research-based curriculum with a foundation in
+Degree Post Masters online programs offer a best practice, research-based curriculum with a foundation in

 the liberal arts.
 Candidates demonstrate proficient to distinguished performance through the following